The quiet default nobody argued with

 1. Degeneration of Thought

-Liang et al.'s 2023 paper "Encouraging Divergent Thinking in Large Language Models through Multi-Agent Debate" (arXiv:2305.19118) identifies a failure mode they call Degeneration of Thought (DoT): when a single model reflects on its own output, confidence increases regardless of whether the answer is correct.
+Liang et al., 2023.
+"Encouraging Divergent Thinking in Large Language Models through Multi-Agent Debate" (arXiv:2305.19118).
+They gave the failure mode a name: Degeneration of Thought.
+A model reflecting on its own output gets more confident, not more correct.

-The paper demonstrates this across factuality and reasoning tasks.
 The mechanism is simple.
-A model's self-critique is sampled from the same distribution that produced the original answer, so it shares the same priors, the same training data, the same blind spots.
-The model cannot notice what it was not trained to notice.
-Asking it to "double-check" produces confident agreement with itself, not genuine review.
+The self-critique is sampled from the same distribution that produced the original answer.
+Same priors, same training data, same blind spots.
+The model can't notice what it wasn't trained to notice.
+You ask it to double-check and you get confident agreement with itself.
+That's not review.

 Single-model code review is exactly this.
-The model that wrote the diff evaluates the diff.
+The model that wrote the diff grades the diff.
 The model in the next tab is usually the same family, often the same version.
-Self-reflection masquerades as review.
+Self-reflection wearing a review costume.

 2. Architectural blind spots

 Every model has a set of things it's unusually good at and a set of things it consistently misses.
-These shapes come from training data, from objective choices, from RLHF preferences, from tokenizer decisions.
-They are real and they are different per model.
+The shapes come from training data, objective choices, RLHF preferences, tokenizer decisions.
+They're real and they're different per model.

-GPT-class models tend to be strong on API misuse and conventional patterns but weak on concurrency primitives in languages they saw less of.
-Gemini tends to be strong on large-file context and weak on idiomatic style.
-Grok tends to be strong on security-adjacent reasoning and weak on subtle state management.
-Claude tends to be strong on narrative reasoning through unfamiliar code and weak on terseness.
+GPT-class models tend to be strong on API misuse and weak on concurrency primitives in languages they saw less of.
+Gemini is strong on long-context and weak on idiomatic style.
+Grok is strong on security-adjacent reasoning and weak on subtle state management.
+Claude is strong on narrative reasoning through unfamiliar code and weak on terseness.

 A bug in a blind spot doesn't get caught by the model whose blind spot it is.
-No amount of re-prompting fixes this.
-The fix is a second model from a different lab with a different blind-spot distribution.
+Re-prompting doesn't fix it.
+A second model from a different lab does.

 3. Confidence that doesn't vary with stakes

-A well-calibrated reviewer should be more uncertain about a subtle concurrency race than about a misspelled variable.
-LLMs in a single-turn review are not well-calibrated in that sense.
+A good reviewer is more uncertain about a subtle concurrency race than about a misspelled variable.
+LLMs in single-turn review aren't that.
 They produce fluent, similarly-confident prose about both.
-You learn which issues are real only by reading very carefully — which, if you were going to do that, is what the AI was supposed to do for you.
+You only figure out which issues are real by reading very carefully — which is the thing the AI was supposed to do for you.

 Cross-model disagreement is a signal.
-If three models all flag the same line, that's near certainty.
-If one flags it and two dismiss it, that's a prompt to read it yourself.
-The signal does not exist in single-model review because there is nobody to disagree with.
+Three models flag the same line, that's near certainty.
+One flags it and two dismiss it, that's a prompt to read it yourself.
+Single-model review doesn't have that signal.
+There's nobody to disagree with.

 What a second independent model actually adds

 Diversity of errors.
-That's the whole pitch, and it's sufficient.
+That's the whole pitch.
+That's it.

 Two models from the same lab share most of their failure modes.
-Two models from different labs, trained on different corpora, share fewer.
-Findings that appear in one model's output but not the other are either false positives or real issues the second model missed — and you can tell which, because you can read both and see the reasoning.
+Two models from different labs, trained on different data, share fewer.
+Findings in one model's output but not the other are either false positives or real issues the second model missed — and you can tell which, because you can read both and see the reasoning.

-The research literature is consistent on this.
-Multi-agent debate and cross-model verification beat single-model self-reflection on factuality, math, and code tasks across several benchmarks.
-The MAD paper is the canonical citation.
-More recent work on multi-agent verification and judge-based arbitration reinforces the same result with different architectures.
-The effect size is not subtle.
+The research is consistent.
+Multi-agent debate and cross-model verification beat single-model self-reflection on factuality, math, and code across the benchmarks that have been published.
+The MAD paper is the canonical one.
+Follow-up work on multi-agent verification and judge-based arbitration says the same thing with different setups.
+The effect is not subtle.

-You do not get this effect by running two models in a row and trusting the second.
+You don't get it by running two models in a row and trusting the second.
 You get it by putting their findings side by side and letting a third party — a judge, a moderator, or a human — read both.

 Parallel polling is not debate

 A weaker version of multi-model review exists in the wild.
-You see it in tools that call three APIs in parallel and report "3/3 say ship" or "2/3 flag this line."
-Better than single-model review.
-Not good enough.
+Three API calls in parallel, a report that says "3/3 say ship" or "2/3 flag this line."
+Better than one model.
+Still not good enough.

 Voting has two problems.
 First, it buries well-reasoned minority positions.
-If one model catches a real bug the other two miss, a majority vote drops the finding.
-Rare bugs are often exactly the ones only one model notices, because they live in territory only one model was trained to reason about.
-Second, it treats all models as equally reliable on all topics, which they aren't.
-Per-provider weighting helps, but weighting a vote is still a vote.
+One model catches a real bug the other two miss, the vote drops it.
+Rare bugs are often exactly the ones only one model notices — they live in territory only one model was trained to reason about.
+Second, voting treats every model as equally reliable on every topic.
+They aren't.
+Per-provider weighting helps a little.
+A weighted vote is still a vote.

 Structured debate is different.
-Models are forced to address each of the prior round's findings by title — agree, challenge, or revise.
-A moderator reads the full argument and writes the final synthesis based on reasoning, not majority count.
+Models are forced to address each prior round's findings by title — agree, challenge, or revise.
+A moderator reads the full argument and writes the final synthesis based on reasoning.
 A one-model minority position with strong argumentation can override a three-model majority that's hand-waving.
 That's the outcome you want from review.
-It is not what voting gives you.
+Voting doesn't give you that.

 What Joint Chiefs does with this

-Joint Chiefs is the concrete implementation of the above.
-Five providers — OpenAI, Gemini, Grok, Anthropic, and optional Ollama — review in parallel, then debate through up to five rounds with an adaptive early break when positions converge.
-Findings are anonymized before the final synthesis so the moderator judges arguments, not brands.
-Four consensus modes — moderator-decides, strict majority, best-of-all, voting threshold with per-provider weighting — let you tune how disagreement resolves.
+Joint Chiefs is the concrete version of the above.
+Five providers — OpenAI, Gemini, Grok, Anthropic, plus optional Ollama — review in parallel, then debate through up to five rounds with an adaptive break when positions converge.
+Findings get anonymized before the final synthesis so the moderator judges arguments, not brand names.
+Four consensus modes — moderator-decides, strict majority, best-of-all, voting threshold with per-provider weights from 0.0 to 3.0 — let you tune how disagreement resolves.

-The mechanism is the same one the MAD paper validated.
-The implementation is an MCP server you can drop into any MCP-aware client, a CLI for scripting, and a macOS setup app that handles API keys and strategy config.
+The mechanism is the one the MAD paper validated.
+The implementation is an MCP server you can drop into any MCP client, a CLI for scripting, and a macOS setup app that handles API keys and strategy config.
 Download it here or read the MCP setup guide.

-The point of the product is narrow: make the default better.
-If you're using AI to help you write code, you should also be using AI to argue with itself about that code — not to confirm itself.
+The point of the product is narrow.
+Make the default better.
+If you're using AI to help you write code, you should be using AI to argue with itself about that code.
+Not to confirm itself.

 Key takeaways

-• Single-model code review — even with a separate "review pass" — inherits the writing model's blind spots and suffers from Degeneration of Thought.
+• Single-model review — even with a "review pass" in a second tab — inherits the writing model's blind spots and suffers from Degeneration of Thought.

-• A second model from a different lab buys genuine error diversity.
-The gain comes from the diversity, not the model count.
+• A second model from a different lab buys real error diversity.
+The gain is the diversity, not the model count.

-• Parallel polling with majority voting loses well-reasoned minority positions — often the ones worth keeping.
+• Parallel polling with majority voting drops minority findings — often the ones worth keeping.

-• Structured debate with a moderator reading the arguments beats both single-model review and vote-based review on the benchmarks that have been published.
+• Structured debate with a moderator reading the arguments beats both single-model review and vote-based review on every published benchmark.

-• The research is settled enough that the default should change.
-The product question is which tool makes the switch cheap.
+• The research is settled.
+The default should change.
+The only product question is which tool makes the switch cheap.

 Frequently asked questions